 The U.S. Bureau of Labor Statistics projects that jobs in computer science fields will be some of the fastest growing over the next five years.
 But the BLS also predicted a large gap — as large as 39 percent — between the number of students earning computer science degrees and the number of projected annual computer science-related jobs.

 Gulotta says earning a computer science degree can be a wise move, but isn’t necessary and isn’t the route he took.
 He graduated from the University of Arizona in 2008 with a bachelor of science in engineering management.
 He says getting hired as a programmer without a computer science degree takes some work.
 But being a good programmer takes work, too.

 “It can be done if you learn on your own and demonstrate to the potential employer sufficient knowledge and ability equivalent to what’s expected of a college graduate, like maintaining a public portfolio of projects,” Gulotta says.

-It’s those kind of portfolios Beaconreader.com co-founder and CTO Dmitri Cherniak, 25, will be poring through soon.
+It’s those kinds of portfolios Beaconreader.com co-founder and CTO Dmitri Cherniak, 25, will be poring through soon.